 Residential and Student Life offers students opportunities to become involved both on campus and in the community.
 Campus involvement is an important part of the collegiate experience because it allows students to gain valuable knowledge, make lifelong friends, and have fun!
 Check out the calendar section of the Student Handbook for dates and times of activities planned for the upcoming year.
-You can also find out more information about activities by calling (636)481-3296/797-3000, ext.
+For more information about activities, call (636)481-3296/797-3000, ext.
 3296.